Have you heard of this disciple who attempted to call down fire from heaven? Who was he? Why did he do it? What was the story behind it?

 “The Lord is not slow to fulfill His promise as some count slowness.”
 He does not wish “that any should perish.”
 Instead, He wanted all men to “reach repentance” (2 Peter 3:9, ESV).

-It is God’s kindness that leads you to repentance (Romans 2:4, ESV).
-Comforting to know, God does not keep His anger forever.
+It is God’s kindness that leads you to repentance (Romans 2:4).
+Comforting to know, He does not keep His anger forever.

-Now, let’s go back to the “calling down fire” incident.
+Now, let’s relate this concept to the Samaritan village incident.

 Jesus could have burned the Samaritan villagers as James and John requested.
 Worse, He could have included these aggressive brothers.

-Instead, Jesus reminded James and John of the ultimate reason He came to earth.
-It was to save His people from sin.
+Instead, as we’ve seen in the story earlier, Jesus reminded James and John of the ultimate reason He came to earth—to save His people from sin.

-Hence, it motivated these brothers to reflect on their sinfulness.
-It humbled them enough to feel the need for repentance.
+It motivated these brothers to reflect on their sinfulness and humbled them enough to feel the need for repentance.
 And it led to their transformation.

-As a reflection, can you remember the worst sin you have committed so far?
-You’ve been guilty of it all your life that you think you no longer deserved a second chance.
+Can you remember the worst sin you have committed so far?
+You’ve been guilty of it all your life that you think you no longer deserve a second chance.

-But if you confess your sins, God is faithful and willing to forgive you.
-No matter what, He is always ready to cleanse you from unrighteousness (1 John 1:9, ESV).
+But if you confess your sins, God is faithful and willing to forgive and cleanse you from unrighteousness (1 John 1:9).

 3) An intimate relationship with God makes a difference.

-According to Kibble (2021), the nearer you come to God, the more He reveals Himself to you.
+The nearer you come to God, the more He reveals Himself to you 10.
 Only in an intimate relationship with Him can you hear His voice, know His will, and understand His heart.

 With this, humility is essential.
-1 Peter 5:6-8 (ESV) reminds you to humble yourself “under the mighty hand of God.”
+1 Peter 5:6 (ESV) reminds us to humble ourselves “under the mighty hand of God.”

-By being humble, you become willing to acknowledge your sinfulness.
-Hence, you seek God and turn from your wicked ways.
+By being humble, you become willing to acknowledge your sinfulness enough to seek God and turn from your wicked ways.

 4) Character transformation begins when you humble yourself.

-With this, Luke 9:23 (ESV) reminds, “If anyone would come after Me, let him deny himself.”
-Then, “take up his cross daily and follow Me.”
+With this, God said, “If anyone would come after Me, let him deny himself and take up his cross daily and follow Me” (Luke 9:23, ESV).

-“When Christ calls you, He bids you come and die” (Armstrong, 2010).
-It is a form of total surrender.
+“When Christ calls you, He bids you come and die”—a form of total surrender 11.

-Also, “true humility does not know that it is humble” (Jimmy Long, 2014).
-If it does, it will be “proud from the contemplation of so fine a virtue.”
+Also, “true humility does not know that it is humble.”
+If it does, it will be “proud from the contemplation of so fine a virtue” 12.

 Now, where do we see humility in John’s life?

 “During the years of his close association with Christ, he was often warned and cautioned.”
-And he accepted His reproof (Ellen White, Acts of the Apostles 557.1).
+And he accepted His reproof 13.

 As John manifested God’s character, he saw his deficiencies.
-Also, the revelation humbled him.
 Every day, “he beheld the tenderness and forbearance of Jesus.”
-He learned “His lessons of humility and patience.”
+And he learned “His lessons of humility and patience.”

 What about you?
 How has Jesus taught you the value of humility?
 How has it changed your life?